Web Security is Your Number One Concern as a Business Owner

 A Lack of Website Security is a Serious Issue for Your Business

 If you do not have the proper security for your website, this will be a serious turnoff for potential customers.
 Beyond this loss of credibility is the fact that you are basically paying to host a site on the web that no one will want to do business with.

-There is also the fact that an unsecured site is an open invitation for cyber criminals.
-They can your site take over and use for their own purposes.
+There is also the fact that an unsecured site is an open invitation for cyber-criminals.
+They can your site take over and use it for their own purposes.
 Once you lose control of your site, you could find it being used for all kinds of heinous criminal actions.
 When the legal authorities discover this, you could be on the hook for their crimes.